open-feature/js-sdk/packages/react/README.md

 }
 ```

-Note that if your provider doesn't support realtime updates, this configuration has no impact.
+Note that if your provider doesn't support updates, this configuration has no impact.

 ### Suspense Support